ikelaiah/threadpool-fp/README.md

 2. Open `TestRunner.lpi` in Lazarus IDE and compile
 3. Run `./TestRunner.exe -a -p --format=plain` to see the test results.
 4. Ensure all tests pass to verify the library's functionality

+May take up to 5 mins to run all tests.

 ## 🧵 Thread Management